YouTube Gaming’s Ryan Wyatt on gaming’s explosive growth in 2020

 GamesBeat: Did you ever have to wonder if the data centers were going to have the capacity to keep up?
 Or is that someone else’s department?

 Wyatt: It’s definitely someone else’s department, with a much more sophisticated degree than me.
 But no, I don’t worry about it.
 That’s what makes YouTube so special.
 It’s something we focus on.
 That’s why we’ve been able to expand globally.
-Our infrastructure–at the Fortnite event we had no issue with our streaming platform on any of these Fortnite events.
+Our infrastructure — at the Fortnite event we had no issue with our streaming platform on any of these Fortnite events.
 We have a stable infrastructure.
 Also, what we can do in cloud gaming, on the server side and with what Stadia is able to do, is a testament to the infrastructure.

 If it does crash, that’s a good problem to have.
 We must be doing something right if that happens.
 But I don’t expect it ever will.